Object Name: Messier 34

 Well, one thing we do know is that out of the 354 stars in the region survey, 89 of them are actual cluster members and that all six of the visual binaries and three of the four known Ap stars are members of the cluster.
 There’s even a giant among them!
 But like almost all stars out there, we know they usually aren’t singles.
 They have companions.
 “Roughly half the sources detected in both images have likely optical counterparts from earlier ground-based surveys.
 The remainder are either prospective cluster members or foreground/background stars, which can be decided only through additional photometry, spectroscopy, and proper-motion studies.
 There is some indication (at the 98% confidence level) that solar-type stars may lack the extreme rotation and activity levels shown by those in the much younger Pleiades and ?
 Persei clusters, but a detailed assessment of the coronal X-ray properties of these clusters must await more sensitive observations in the future.” says Theodore Simon, “If confirmed, this finding could help to rule out the possibility that stellar dynamo activity and rotational braking are controlled by a rapidly spinning central core as stars pass through this phase of evolution from the Pleiades stage to that represented by the Hyades.”

 If there’s companion stars to be discovered, what else might be in the field that we just can quite “see”?
 Try white dwarfs.
 “We present the first detailed photometric and spectroscopic study of the white dwarfs (WDs) in the field of the ~225 Myr old (log ?cl = 8.35) open cluster NGC 1039 (M34) as part of the ongoing Lick-Arizona White Dwarf Survey.
 Using wide-field UBV imaging, we photometrically select 44 WD candidates in this field.
-We spectroscopically identify 19 of these objects as WDs; 17 are hydrogen-atmosphere DA WDs, one is a helium-atmosphere DB WD, and one is a cool DC WD that exhibits no detectable absorption lines.” says Kate Rubin of the University of California, “Of the 17 DAs, five are at the approximate distance modulus of the cluster.
+We spectroscopically identify 19 of these objects as WDs; 17 are hydrogen-atmosphere DA WDs, one is a helium-atmosphere DB WD, and one is a cool DC WD that exhibits no detectable absorption lines.” says Kate Rubin and collaborators in a paper published in the May 2008 issue of the Astronomical Journal.
+“Of the 17 DAs, five are at the approximate distance modulus of the cluster.
 Another WD with a distance modulus 0.45 mag brighter than that of the cluster could be a double-degenerate binary cluster member, but is more likely to be a field WD.
 We place the five single cluster member WDs in the empirical initial-final mass relation and find that three of them lie very close to the previously derived linear relation; two have WD masses significantly below the relation.
 These outliers may have experienced some sort of enhanced mass loss or binary evolution; however, it is quite possible that these WDs are simply interlopers from the field WD population.”

 While it sounds a little confusing, it’s all about how star clusters evolve.
 “We analyze Keck Hires observations of rotation in F, G, and K dwarf members of the open cluster M34 (NGC 1039), which is 250 Myr old, and we compare them to the Pleiades, Hyades, and NGC 6475.
 The upper bound to rotation seen in M34 is about a factor of two lower than for the 100 Myr-old Pleiades, but most M34 stars are well below this upper bound, and it is the overall convergence in rotation rates that is most striking.” says David Soderblom, “A few K dwarfs in M34 are still rapid rotators, suggesting that they have undergone core-envelope decoupling, followed by replenishment of surface angular momentum from an internal reservoir.
 Our comparison of rotation in these clusters indicates that the time scale for the coupling of the envelope to the core must be close to 100 Myr if decoupling does, in fact, occur.”